Gurkirat-Singh-bit/SAHPATHI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This Project is Licensed under CC BY-NC 4.0.

 ## Acknowledgments